MycroftAI/documentation/docs/skill-development/displaying-information/mark-1-display.md

         self.enclosure.mouth_display(img_code="HIAAAAAAAAAAAAAA", x=24, refresh=False)
 ```

-The code above clears the image by sending a string consisting of `HI` wich stands for a Width of 7 and a height of 8 and each A stands for a segment of 4 pixels in the off state.
+The code above clears the image by sending a string consisting of `HI` which stands for a Width of 7 and a height of 8 and each A stands for a segment of 4 pixels in the off state.

 @TODO I kinda get this, but I think we really need a grid image here to show how it works - to make it easier to understand.